What’s the ROI of Social Media Silence?

 AUGUST 9, 2011

-By content, I don’t just mean blog posts, and Tweets and Facebook updates, I mean all content. create blog posts that conversational in tone, occasionally take a risk and encourage some creative thought-I like people who can appreciate that tone, I work well with them.
+By content, I don’t just mean blog posts, and Tweets and Facebook updates, I mean all content.
+I create blog posts that conversational in tone, occasionally take a risk and encourage some creative thought-I like people who can appreciate that tone, I work well with them.
 Blogging Content social media advice blog contentSort of.
-What to Consider When Building Content.
+Guess what?
+Which were reshared?

 Tool Tuesday: SocialOomph